Onlookers with filmmaker Kimi Takesue

 At the heart of Onlookers is the quiet presence, the warmth, and the curiosity of filmmaker Kimi Takesue.
 She, too, is an onlooker, tourist, and photographer-looking at people looking—and documenting in formal tableaux the experience of travel with its fluctuating moments of uncertainty, intrusiveness, exhilaration, fatigue, disappointment, absurdity, and surprise.

-As the journey wears on and the tourists begin to tire, we finally see Laotians engage in their own recreation and fun: children chase each other in a bouncy castle at a carnival, old men play a game of bocce at dusk, a crowd gathers to cheer on its favorite team at the boat race.
+As the journey wears on and the tourists begin to tire, we finally see Lao people engage in their own recreation and fun: children chase each other in a bouncy castle at a carnival, old men play a game of bocce at dusk, a crowd gathers to cheer on its favorite team at the boat race.
 In the end, we are all looking for ways to escape, to play, and to feel alive together.

 Filmmaker Kimi Takesue will join for a conversation after the film with Inney Prakash, film curator and critic and founder of Prismatic Ground.